 India

 Threats against free speech, academic freedom, and digital rights have accelerated in India in recent years.
-The number of writers behind bars dropped from nine to five, according to PEN America’s 2023 Freedom to Write Index, but the overall environment for free expression remained challenging.
-The government continued to impose internet shutdowns, censorship, website blockages, and persistent harassment and arrests of journalists and writers.
+Although the number of writers behind bars dropped to 2 in PEN America’s 2025 Freedom to Write Index, the overall environment for free expression remained challenging.
+The government continued to impose internet shutdowns, censorship, website blockages, and persistent legal and administrative harassment and arrests of writers, journalists, scholars, and activists.
+Those who express dissenting views also face threats from non-state actors.

 What You Need to Know

-Detained writers face politically-motivated legal charges for their writing on politics, caste, ethnic and religious minorities, and language, and journalists face detention and charges for their reporting.
+Writers face politically-motivated legal charges for their writing on politics, caste, ethnic and religious minorities, and language, while journalists face detention and charges for their reporting.

-Dozens of writers have endured online harassment, physical threats, lawsuits, or other forms of intimidation for their views, including expressing the perspective of ethnic minorities.
+Writers endure online harassment, physical threats, lawsuits, or other forms of intimidation for their views, including sharing the perspective of ethnic minorities.

 News